-One of the fundamental questions in creating digital learning is: what is an elearning authoring tool?
+One of the fundamental questions in creating digital learning is: what is an elearning content authoring tool?

-In this Back to Basics blog we look at the definition of an authoring software, explore the types of authoring tools and suggest a few authoring platforms you might want to consider.
+In this Back to Basics blog we look at the definition of content authoring software, explore the types of web authoring software and suggest a few authoring platforms you might want to consider.

 What is a content authoring software?